Where can students get their DMACC Username and Password to login in to DMACC email, Online Classes and Campus Computers?

 Eight weeks prior to the start of the term, contact your district chair.
 Four weeks prior to the start of the term, new instructors must be trained and provided a course shell and have textbooks ordered.
 However, please contact Mark Steffen in Distance Learning to determine the details of your timeline.

-Where do a get a signature series course shell?
+Where do a get a Signature course shell?

 Contact Distance Learning to see if one has been created for you course.

-A course that has been created by a team of faculty and designers using best practices.
+It is a course that has been created by a team of faculty and designers using best practices.
 It's developed to ensure transferability and that competencies are being met.

 A team of faculty and instructional designers.